In-person & virtual

 You’re allowed to slow down and speak up for what you need.

 When you’re living with anxiety, everything can feel all-or-nothing, urgent, and completely on you to figure out.
-You might look like you’ve got it all together—but inside, you’re overthinking every conversation, second-guessing your choices, and finding it nearly impossible to relax.
+You might look like you’ve got it all together but inside, you’re re-playing every conversation, second-guessing your choices, and finding it nearly impossible to relax.

 Feel familiar?